 The Canadian helicopter is one of the most widely used helicopters in the world.

-We can travel on dual carriageways on the highway.
+We can travel on dual carriageways on the motorway.

-Heavy trucks play an important role in transportation.
+Articulated lorries play an important role in road transport.

 The B-2 Spirit heavy stealth bomber was deployed in the Balkan war, Afghanistan and Iraq.